ucg8j/blog/posts/grokking-algorithms.md

   else:
     return x * fact(x-1)
 ```
 If you call `fact(3)`, each time the base case is not met, `fact()` will call itself, pausing the previous function call on the stack.
 The subsequent call of `fact()` until the base case is met.
-At which point each function called in the stack get's popped off i.e. resolves all the way back down the stack to the original call of `fact(3)`.
+At which point each function called in the stack gets popped off i.e. resolves all the way back down the stack to the original call of `fact(3)`.

 Stacks have two operations:
 - **`push()`** adds an element to the collection, and
 - **`pop()`** removes the most recently added element that has not yet been removed

 In the case where `fact(3)` is called.
 The first sticky note in the stack is `fact(3)`, the last is `fact(1)`.
-Before the final result are display the each result of `fact()` is multiplied by each of the copies of the function in the call stack with the variable x (per the logic of the function).
+Before the final result is displayed, each result of `fact()` is multiplied by each of the copies of the function in the call stack with the variable x (per the logic of the function).
 E.g. 3x2x1 = 6.

 Using the call stack is convenient but can take lots of memory if the stack becomes too tall.
 Alternatively, you could rewrite your code as a loop or use tail recursion (not covered by book).